Pro Bono and Volunteer Opportunities

 Law school programs that promote public service are important not only for supporting and training students interested in pursuing careers in the public sector but also for reinforcing the notion that every law student and every lawyer in this country must play a role in achieving justice for all.
 Moreover, these programs help students understand and explore ways in which they can personally contribute their time and talent to this mission by exposing them to the various avenues through which they can donate their services.

-In May of 2012, Chief Judge Jonathan Lippman announced that each applicant to the New York State Bar must show that they had contributed a minimum of 50 hours toward pro bono prior to seeking admission.
-Cardozo offers numerous opportunities within our experiential learning programs (clinics, externships and field clinics) and summer public service stipend programs for students to certify that they have complied with the requirement.
+Every applicant to the New York State bar must show that they have contributed a minimum of 50 hours toward pro bono before seeking admission.
+Cardozo offers numerous opportunities within our experiential learning programs (clinics, externships and field clinics) and summer public service stipend programs for students to meet the requirement.
 In addition to those programs, Cardozo offers a number of project-based opportunities for students to provide access to legal services for those who desperately need pro bono assistance.
 Through these projects, students benefit from gaining essential lawyering skills while providing access to justice to countless people who otherwise would have not received legal assistance.
 Below are descriptions of the current projects available to students.
 You can also read more about the New York State bar pro bono requirement and ways to fulfill it at Cardozo here.

 Cardozo Advocates for Battered Women CABW is a student-run club that brings to the Cardozo community a variety of domestic violence advocacy programs.
 Programs include the Courtroom Advocates Project, the Uncontested Divorce Program, and the CONNECTing Survivors to Citizenship Program.
 CABW hosts several community events, including a holiday toy drive and the Valentine's Day/National Condom Week Condoms & Candy fundraiser.